 While the board covers many aspects I think are essential to planning a year of intention and balance, the great news is if a certain prompt doesn’t resonate with you or you feel like I missed a category you can easily add in what YOU want.

 As entrepreneurs many of us tend to be dreamers, having all the ideas, and finding inspiration around every corner, which is great, until we feel like we lost in the sea of ideas with no clear path of action.
 This board is your lifeboat; your place to center yourself in action and what you want out of the next year.

 Manage Your Business With Trello doesn’t stop at planning prompts and goal setting

 While the Yearly Strategic Planning Board is central to the yearly planning process, that’s just the beginning.
 You have to put that plan into action.

 I’ve also included how I break my yearly plan into a 90-day action plan plus the Trello template for that.
 The 90-Day board is where the action takes place for the next 90 days in my business, and I’ll show you how the planning board helps guide that 90-day plan.

 Plus, I’ve provided a Business Operations Hub board so all those details of your business operations is one click away, the Learning Hub template because you should be USING those courses you buy, and a CRM board to track discovery calls to clients.

 These additional boards are used to support your yearly goals and help keep your business on track for the goals and strategies you set as part of the yearly planning process.

 Instead of depending on someone else to develop your perfect planning system, panicking when yet again your favorite planner has major changes or is not produced at all, and spending 50+ dollars year after year.
 Join me and build a totally customizable planning system that will grow with you, that you can use year after year, and is 100% adaptable to your current season of business and life.

-Find out more about Plan Your Year With Trello here!
+Find out more about Manage Your Business With Trello here!
 And say goodbye to fitting your life into someone else’s pages. 😉